web-music-score/wms/README.md

 ### Guitar Tab

 This library has preliminary guitar tabs rendering.
-Create document with `Score.StaffPreset.GuitarTab` or `Score.StaffPreset.GuitarCombined`, or use set configuration using TabConfig.
+Create document with `Score.StaffPreset.GuitarTab` or `Score.StaffPreset.GuitarCombined`, or set score configuration with TabConfig.

 Add notes with `{ string: number | number[] }` to specify which string the fret number is rendered in guitar tab.